 (Click here for a very compressed history (250 words) of the Israelite people, from Abraham, through the Exodus, then the Exile, up to the time of Jesus.)

-Your Proclamation: First of all, read it slowly and pronounce everything clearly, especially "saraph serpents" and the Lord's directions about the serpent on the pole.
-You can't assume that your listeners already know this story or remember it from three years ago, so give them time to absorb the strange details.
+Your Proclamation: First of all, read it slowly and pronounce everything correctly.
+In the U.S.A., English-language lectors will have to say "saraph serpents" while those using the New Jerusalem Bible translation get to pronounce "fiery serpents."
+And clearly pronounce the Lord's directions about the serpent on the pole.
+You can't assume that your listeners already know this story or remember it from several years ago, so give them time to absorb the strange details.
 If you read quickly, you're implying that you take all these details for granted, as if they were the most ordinary things in the world.
 Well, they're not.
 They're strange.
 When you tell a strange story, you speak slowly and pause strategically to emphasize the strangeness of the narrative.

 So the lector should prepare for this by savoring this text slowly and reverently.
 Notice the cycle: